Fazal Ali Qureshi: Shaykh Pir Qureshi and scholars of Deoband

 Mawlana Abdul Malik writes in Tajalliyat that once the shaykh was in madrasah of Deoband, and at the time of Zuhr prayer, Qari Muhammad Tayyab came to lead the congregation.
 He had covered his head with a cap.
 After the prayer, the Shaykh said "Lack of following the great Sunnah even in the center of learning?", pointing to the lack of following the Sunnah of Amama (turban) during prayer.
 At this, Qari sahib asked someone to bring the Amama and put it near the place of Imam, so whoever would lead the congregation, would take that and place it on the head.

 In the same book, Mawlana Siddiqi narrates that the mentioned scholar Qari Muhammad Tayyab was indeed too happy to see the shaykh and invited him at his home for food.
 Pir Qureshi accepted it and visited him.
 When the shaykh was leaving from his home, Qari Tayyab, out of pleasure and deep respect, helped the shaykh put on his shoes.
-This is a sign of deep esteem and respect in Sufism, and shows esteem the scholars of Deoband gave to the shaykh.

 Another famous Deobandi scholar, Syed Ata Ullah Shah Bukhari was also devoted to the shaykh.
 Once he was traveling and passed near the village of shaykh and visited him.
 Pir Qureshi was ploughing his farm at the time.
 When Syed Bukhari met him and requested for praying for him, the shaykh taught him the Zikr-e-Qalbi (the remembrance of heart, the first lesson of Naqshbandi Sufi order).
 Syed Ata'ullah narrates that his heart immediately started doing this Zikr.
 From that time, Syed Bukhari was deeply devoted to the shaykh and is reported to have met him multiple times.